ovh/docs/pages/web/web-paas/languages-go/guide.en-asia.md

 ## Objective

-$partner_full supports building and deploying applications written in Go using Go modules.
+Web PaaS supports building and deploying applications written in Go using Go modules.
 They are compiled during the Build hook phase, and support both committed dependencies and download-on-demand.

 ## Supported versions